nihardamera/Daily-Meal-Nutrition-Tracker/README.md

 ## Features

   - **Image-to-Nutrition Analysis**: Upload a photo of your meal to get an instant breakdown of the food item, serving size, calories, and macronutrients.
+  - **Persistent Storage**: Logs every analyzed meal to a cloud-based MongoDB database.
-  - **Daily Meal Logging**: Automatically logs each analyzed meal to track your daily consumption.
+  - **Daily Meal Logging**: Tracks your daily consumption within the app session.
   - **AI-Powered Daily Summary**: Generates a comprehensive report of your total intake at the end of the day.
-  - **Personalized Suggestions**: Provides recommendations on what to eat to balance your diet based on your daily intake.
+  - **Personalized Suggestions**: Provides recommendations on what to eat to balance your diet.

 ## Tech Stack

   - **Frontend**: Streamlit
   - **AI/ML**: Google Gemini API
+  - **Database**: MongoDB Atlas
   - **Language**: Python

 ## Setup and Installation